affinda/affinda-python/docs/models.md

 **Arguments**:

 - `name`:
-- `organization`: Required.
-The organization that this mapping data source belongs to.
+- `organization`: The organization that this mapping data source belongs to.
+- `workspace`: The workspace that this mapping data source belongs to.
 - `key_property`: Attribute in the schema which uniquely identifiers the value.
 - `display_property`: Attribute in the schema which is used to display the value.
 - `values`: